 Alisa and her family moved to Alberta from Ontario in the summer of 2015.
 After taking the summer off with her children, she began researching local support networks to put her 18+ years of experience in human services to good use.
-AIM’s Employment and Day program stood out to her as the most progressive, and as luck would have it, they were hiring.
+Foothills A.I.M.
+Society Employment and Day program stood out to her as the most progressive, and as luck would have it, they were hiring.

 Job Coach with the Okotoks branch became her official title in September of 2015 despite being eight minutes late to arrive for her job interview thanks to the ‘lovely’ train in Okotoks.

 In February of 2016, an Okotoks Outreach position was awarded to her and Alisa was thrilled to be meeting new people and back in familiar territory, as she had been in an Outreach position for six years prior to moving to Alberta.